 These are just a few of the many reasons Georgia consistently ranks high as a place to live and do business.
 The more than 400 Fortune 500 firms with operations here and 700,000 incorporated businesses that call Georgia home can’t be wrong.
 See what these businesses have to say about Georgia, and then read on for more great reasons!

-Georgia consistently receives high marks for its business climate, with Site Selection magazine ranking Georgia No. 1 in 2013 and 2014.
+Georgia consistently receives high marks for its business climate, with Site Selection magazine ranking Georgia No. 1 four years in a row (2013-2016).
 Georgia consistently stands out in life sciences, entrepreneurship and technology, earning countless accolades in the past few years.

 Georgia’s Department of Economic Development has on-staff experts in more than a dozen industries who can advise on expansion strategies and provide information on wages, tax breaks, incentives and business costs.
 Georgia’s Centers of Innovation provide growing companies access to university research, commercialization resources, matching grants and potential investors in six industry clusters.
 The state continues to aggressively pursue opportunities thanks to The Georgia Competitiveness Initiative, a business-government partnership developing a blueprint for 21st century growth.